 Delivery trucks will use the right thru lane between the First Hagerstown Hose station and Antietam Street.

 It is proposed that parking spaces on the south side of W. Washington Street be reserved for parent pick-up and drop-off.
-Busses will then use the right lane on Potomac Street between the Public Square and BISFA.
+Busses will pickup students behind the building.
 Parents will have to circle the block until space opens up on West Washington Street.
 This plan will be tried at the beginning of the school year in September and modified if necessary.

 These projects are funded through a mix of Governor, State, County, City and Private funding efforts.